gbmhunter/blog/content/posts/2021/01-01-happy-new-year-2021/_index.md

 2019 | 99k             | 49k
 2020 | 134k            | 97k

-{{< img src="number-of-page-views-2019-2020.png" width="800px" caption="A comparison of the number of page views per week for the 2019 and 2020 years.
-Image from Google Analytics." >}}
+{{% figure src="number-of-page-views-2019-2020.png" width="800px" caption="A comparison of the number of page views per week for the 2019 and 2020 years.
+Image from Google Analytics." %}}

-{{< img src="number-of-users-2019-2020.png" width="800px" caption="A comparison of the number of users per week for the 2018 and 2019 years.
-Image from Google Analytics." >}}
+{{% figure src="number-of-users-2019-2020.png" width="800px" caption="A comparison of the number of users per week for the 2018 and 2019 years.
+Image from Google Analytics." %}}

 As per standard Google nomenclature, a _page view_ is a single view of a page (which can be a returning or new user).
 A _user_ is a unique person who has visited this website at least once.